libgdx/libgdx.github.io/wiki/start/a-simple-game.md

 ![libGDX Rectangle class](/assets/images/dev/a-simple-game/1.png)

-Decimal numbers in OpenGL based games are usually described with floating point variables like `22.5f`.
+Decimal numbers in OpenGL based games (like those made with libGDX) are usually described with floating point variables like `22.5f`.
 Float is preferred over Double (such as `22.5`) because it uses less memory, it's what's supported by most hardware, and it's what OpenGL usually expects.

 Whenever you see ellipses `...` in the code examples below, assume that other code has been removed for brevity.
 Use the context of the lines you can see to figure out where you should be in the file.
 If you're completely lost, the complete example is listed at the bottom.